ISO 27001:2022 Annex A 7.1 Physical security perimeters

 ISO 27001 Annex A 7.1 Purpose

-ISO 27001:2022 Annex A 7.1 is a preventive control that ensures physical security is in place to stop unauthorised people from gaining physical access to property and assets.
+The purpose of Annex A 7.1 is to ensure physical security is in place to stop people you don’t want to allow from gaining physical access to property and assets.

 ISO 27001 Annex A 7.1 Definition